RBS Investment Mis-Selling

 All in all, the largely state-owned bank has lost around £8 billion since the first surge of RBS investment claims – a loss reportedly caused by failing customer trust and the payments it had to make in penalty.
 RBS has recently started to sell off its global investment banking unit in line with its plans to restructure into more of a retail bank.

 Despite all this, RBS was hit by yet another bill – this time for £70 million – in 2015 for investment mis-selling relating to complex ‘structured deposit’ bonds.
-The products were sold to customers as a low risk investment, but were so intricate and complicated that the risks could not have been explained fully in a single sitting.
+The product known as the Autopilot Bond was sold to customers as a low risk investment, but was so intricate and complicated that the risks could not have been explained fully in a single sitting.
 As a result many customers bought into the product on unsuitable financial advice and, inevitably, were disappointed.

 RBS investment claims